nipy/heudiconv/docs/custom-heuristic.rst

 .. _heudiconv_step3:

 Step 3:
 *******************

 * You have now done all the hard work for your project.
 When you want to add a subject or session, you only need to run this third step for that subject or session (A record of each run is kept in .heudiconv for you)::

-    docker run --rm -it -v ${PWD}:/base nipy/heudiconv:latest -d /base/dicom/{subject}/*/*.dcm -o /base/Nifti/ -f /base/Nifti/code/heuristic.py -s 219 -ss itbs -c dcm2niix -b --minmeta --overwrite
+    heudiconv --files dicom/{subject}/*/*.dcm -o Nifti/ -f Nifti/code/heuristic.py -s 219 -ss itbs -c dcm2niix -b --minmeta --overwrite

-..
-Warning:: The above Docker command WORKS IN BASH, but may not work in other shells!
-For example, zsh is upset by the form ``{subject}`` but bash actually doesn't mind.

 * The first time you run this step, several important text files are generated (e.g., CHANGES, dataset_description.json, participants.tsv, README etc.).
   On subsequent runs, information may be added (e.g., *participants.tsv* will be updated).
-Other files, like the *README* and *dataset_description.json* should be filled in manually after they are first generated.
+  Other files, like the *README* and *dataset_description.json* should be updated manually.
 * This Docker command is slightly different from the previous Docker command you ran.

-  * ``-f /base/Nifti/code/heuristic.py`` now tells HeuDiConv to use your revised *heuristic.py* in the *code* directory.
+  * ``-f Nifti/code/heuristic.py`` now tells HeuDiConv to use your revised *heuristic.py* in the *code* directory.
   * In this case, we specify the subject we wish to process ``-s 219`` and the name of the session ``-ss itbs``.
   * We could specify multiple subjects like this: ``-s 219 220 -ss itbs``
   * ``-c dcm2niix -b`` indicates that we want to use the dcm2niix converter with the -b flag (which creates BIDS).
   * ``--minmeta`` ensures that only the minimum necessary amount of data gets added to the JSON file when created.
 On the off chance that there is a LOT of meta-information in the DICOM header, the JSON file will not get swamped by it. fmriprep and mriqc are very sensitive to this information overload and will crash, so *minmeta* provides a layer of protection against such corruption.
   * ``--overwrite`` This is a peculiar option.
 Without it, I have found the second run of a sequence does not get generated.
 But with it, everything gets written again (even if it already exists).
 I don't know if this is my problem or the tool...but for now, I'm using ``--overwrite``.